Gao Kang

 Gao Kang (Simplified Chinese: 高亢; Traditional Chinese: 高亢; Pinyin: Gāo Kàng) (born January 1957) is a politician of the People's Republic of China.
 He was born in Shenyang, Liaoning, and is currently the District Governor of Qingpu, Shanghai.

 Education & Background

 He graduated from Fudan University.
 He also holds both qualifications of senior economist and senior political professional.
-Gao joined the CPC in May, 1977 and has been working since March, 1975.
+Gao joined the Chinese Communist Party in May 1977 and has been working since March 1975.